MohitBhimrajka/project-agora/README.md

 ```

 ## Disclaimer

-This is a demonstration project and is not intended for production use without further testing and hardening.
+This project was developed for the Agent Development Kit Hackathon with Google Cloud.
+It is intended for demonstration and educational purposes and is not an official Google product.
+You are solely responsible for testing, validating, and securing any code or solutions before use in a production environment.